What are the risks of dropshipping? Let’s find out.

 So, you need to be unique and go further than your competition!
 Also, you should provide exceptional customer service for dropshipping stores.

 It is universally acknowledged that dropshipping profit margins are not very high.
-The average dropshipping profit margin is about 20%.
+In fact, the average dropshipping profit margin is about 20%.

 With dropshipping, you sell other people’s products and take a cut for yourself.
 You are actually a reseller, i.e., you sell premade items to your customers, meaning that the manufacturer and the dropshipping supplier have already built their profit margins in.